 A Tribute to Dr. Martin Luther King, Jr. – Jamaica

 Queens' Children’s Library Discovery Center celebrates the civil rights icon with storyteller Joy Kelly Smith, who met Dr. King and Rosa Parks back in the day after becoming the first African-American student at her school.
-Kids can listen as she shares her story and then work on a craft project inspired by King's "I Have a Dream" speech.
 FREE

 Cool School Holiday – Staten Island